-The active cases comprise 4.62 per cent of the total infections, while the national COVID-19 recovery rate has decreased to 94.09 per cent, the ministry said.
+The ministry said that active cases have decreased to 22,36,842 and comprise 5.62 per cent of the total infections, while the national COVID-19 recovery rate has decreased to 93.15 per cent.

-An increase of 80,287 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.
+A reduction of 12,493 cases has been recorded in active cases in a span of 24 hours.